tinypico/tinypico-arduino/TinyPICO-Helper/README.rst

     void setup()
     {
-        // Used for debug output only
-        Serial.begin(115200);
+  		// Not used
     }

     void loop()
     {
-        // Cycle the DotStar colour every 25 milliseconds tp.DotStar_CycleColor(25);
+        // Cycle the DotStar colour every 25 miliseconds tp.DotStar_CycleColor(25);

         // You can set the DotStar colour directly using r,g,b values